thunderbird/developer-docs/add-ons/tb68/overlays.md

 {% hint style="danger" %}
 **Registering your own interfaces using `.xpt`files is no longer possible.** However, they can be converted to JavaScript Modules \(the Quicktext add-on includes an [example migration](https://github.com/thundernest/quicktext/commit/e1ef58dce2816ac1e685f562d30882968e24a391)\).
 {% endhint %}

-## Notes about overlaying

-Overlays in Thunderbird itself \(except the calendar extensions\) have been removed, so extensions can not overlay the removed Thunderbird overlays any more.
-For example, if your add-on overlaid`mailWindowOverlay.xul`, that needs to be changed; in this example you most likely need to overlay `messenger.xul` now.

 ## Notes about `<script>` tags